vrm-c/UniVRM/README.md

 ## [VRM](https://dwango.github.io/vrm/)

 "VRM" is a file format for using 3d humanoid avatars (and models) in VR applications.
 VRM is based on glTF2.0.
-And if you comply with the MIT license, you are free to use it.
+If you comply with the MIT license, you are free to use it.

 ## [UniVRM](https://github.com/dwango/UniVRM)

-"UniVRM" is an implementation for Unity of VRM.
-It can create, import and export for VRM models.
+"UniVRM" is a Unity implementation of VRM.
+It can create, import and export VRM models.

-* Currently, support for Unity 5.6+
+* Currently UniVRM supports Unity 5.6+

 ## Download

 1. Go to the [releases page](https://github.com/dwango/UniVRM/releases)
-1. Download latest ``UniVRM-0.xx.unitypackage``
+1. Download the latest ``UniVRM-0.xx.unitypackage``
-1. Import to Unity project.
+1. Import the downloaded package into the Unity project.

 ## Script Samples